hatedabamboo/notes.hatedabamboo.me/src/posts/migrating-from-ingress-nginx-to-envoy-gateway-a-practical-kubernetes-guide.md

 Thank you for reading and see you soon!

+[^1]: After publishing and sharing this article with my fellow AWS Community Builders, I was provided with a link to the [benchmark of existing Gateway API implementations](https://github.com/howardjohn/gateway-api-bench).
+It turns out that Envoy Gateway is by far not the best option for the transition, so you would most likely want to choose Istio or Kgateway.
-[^1]: Gateway also handles GRPCRoute and TLSRoute resources, but for simplicity of the example, I will mention only HTTPRoute.
+[^2]: Gateway also handles GRPCRoute and TLSRoute resources, but for simplicity of the example, I will mention only HTTPRoute.

 ---